cicyfan/cs-gy-6613-spring-2020/content/docs/syllabus/index.md

 8. **Lecture 8: (4/6/2020)** We now make a considerable extension to our assumptions: the utility of the agent now depends on a sequence of decisions and, further, the stochastic environment offers a feedback signal to the agent called _reward_.
 We review how the agent's policy, the sequence of actions, can be calculated when it fully observes its current state (MDP) and also when it can only partially do so (POMDP).
 We conclude with the basic taxonomy of the algorithmic space for RL problems.
 Readings: AIMA Chapter 16 & 17, DRL Chapter 1.
 This lecture will be delivered by my colleague Gurudutt Hossangadi.

-9.  **Lecture 9: (4/13/2020)**  The algorithms that learn optimal policies in such settings are known as Reinforcement Learning (RL).
-Today they are enhanced with the Deep Neural Networks that we met in Part I, to significantly improve the expected reward since DNNs are excellent in approximating the various functions embedded in such problems.
-In this lecture we start on the exploration of the various algorithms and treat the policy-based algorithm called REINFORCE and the value based algorithm called State Action Reward State Action (SARSA).
-DRL Chapter 2 & 3.
+9.  **Lecture 9: (4/20/2020)**  The algorithms that learn optimal policies in such settings are known as Reinforcement Learning (RL).
+In this lecture we establish the connection between MDP and RL, by introducing the Bellman expectation backup and Bellman optimality equations.
+We then use these equations to derive the policy iteration algorithm that is behind the policy-based REINFORCE algorithm that is empowered by approximating the policy function using the Deep Neural Networks that we met in the perception subsystem.
+DRL Chapter 2.

-10.   **Lecture 10: (4/20/2020)**  Staying in the setting of model-free algorithms we will look into DQN and DDQN.
-Readings: DRL Chapter 4 and 5.
+10.   **Lecture 10: (4/27/2020)**  In this lecture we aim to expand our DRL treatment on value-based methods and the principle of action-value iteration.
+We then look at algorithm incarnations of value-based methods such as State Action Reward State Action (SARSA) and DQN and understand how they learn the value functions.
+Readings: DRL Chapter 3 and 4.

-### Part IV: Knowledge Bases and Communication
+### Part IV: Natural Language Processing and Representations

-11.    **Lecture 11: (4/27/2019)**  Every intelligent agent needs to know how the world works for each task it encounters.
-These facts are stored in its Knowledge Base also known as Knowledge Graph.
-In addition as the agent affects the environment it must be able to create the right representations using its perception systems and update the knowledge base with dynamic content.
-Finally it needs to draw conclusions - aka infer new facts from existing ones - that will help the task at hand.
-Readings: AIMA Chapter 12 and selected papers.

-12.    **Lecture 12: (5/05/2020)**  We are all familiar that natural language is the prime means of communication between humans to collaboratively complete successfully tasks or simply share our knowledge bases.
-How can we achieve the same objectives when we enable communicate with intelligent agents.
-Is natural language the universal language that together with imitation is the missing link in our ability to (re)task robots from intelligent assistants to cognitive collaborative robots in our factories of the future?
-Readings: AIMA Chapter 23 and selected papers.
+11.    **Lecture 11: (5/05/2020)**  We are all familiar that natural language is the prime means of communication between humans to collaboratively complete successfully tasks or simply share information.
+How machines can understand language?
+In this lecture we pose the NLP problem, understand its components and their mechanics.
+We then talk extensively about _language modeling_ and start with an approach based on the [RNN / LTSM]({{<ref "../lectures/rnn">}}) architecture.
+The later is used far beyond language modeling and expands into every use case that involves sequences.
+AIMA Chapter 23 and DL Chapter 10.

-13.   **Lecture 13: (5/11/2020)** We will have a special lecture titled **COVID19: How AI can enable us to return safely to work**.
-We will also review what kind of questions you are expected to face in the final exam. **Final projects are due 5/10/2020 11:59pm.**
+12.    **Lecture 12: (5/11/2020)** .
+We introduce the concept of _attention_ and go through the Transformer framework - perhaps the most successful architecture in NLP today.
+We also cover some key aspects of the course to prepare for the final test.

-14.   **Lecture 14: (5/18/2020)**  Good luck with your final test.
+13.    **Lecture 13: (5/18/2020)**  Good luck with your final test.